 - Elevator, wheelchair accessible

-- Parking for the physically challenged, 24-hours, nominal fee of $14.00 USD fee per day
+- Parking for the physically challenged, first floor 18.00 USD fee per night

 - Ice/vending machines